firezone/firezone/docs/docs/deploy/reverse-proxies/apache.md

 The following are example [apache](https://httpd.apache.org/) configurations with and without SSL termination.

-These expect the apache to be running on the same host as firezone and `default['firezone']['phoenix']['port']` to be `13000`.
+These expect the apache to be running on the same host as Firezone and `default['firezone']['phoenix']['port']` to be `13000`.

 ### Without SSL termination